MuscleTech are one of the biggest names in the supplement industry, so it’s hard not to take notice when they add a new product to their line.

 Test HD doesn’t contain any stimulants such as Caffeine, so it shouldn’t affect sleep or bring about any stimulant-related side-effects.

-Each bottle of Test HD contains 90 capsules, which is a 45-day supply (more than most testosterone boosters, which have a month’s supply).
+Each bottle of Test HD contains 90 capsules, which is a 45-day supply (more than most supplements like this, which have a month’s supply).

 The directions say that you should simply take one capsule, twice daily.

 They advise that on workout days, you take your second capsule 30 minutes before beginning your training session.

 We found that there were more than 300 Test HD reviews on Amazon at the time of writing this article.

 One happy customer rated it five stars and said that this product worked “remarkably well” for them.